Skip to main content

 Planning Enforcement Register

-You can search for and view previous enforcement actions that we have taken on the Simple Search Enforcements .
+You can search any enforcement actions that we have taken via Public Access Simple Search Enforcements

-Please note that this register only contains details of cases where formal action has been taken.
-It does not include all received complaints that are still under investigation.
+Please note: This register only contains details of cases where formal action has been taken.

 Reporting Alleged Planning Breaches

-If you think that someone has either carried out unauthorised development or hasn't fully complied with conditions placed on their development, you can check our online planning register - Public Access to see what, if any, planning permissions have been granted at the site.
+If you think that someone has either carried out unauthorised development or hasn't fully complied with conditions placed on their development, you can check via Public Access to search if any planning permissions have been granted.

 See it Report it